VLPLAY-Games/LufiraOS/README.md

 ## Overview

-LufiraOS is a from-scratch operating system that boots via UEFI, features a graphical console, supports the FAT filesystem, and provides a multitasking environment with system calls and a user shell.
+LufiraOS is a from-scratch operating system that boots via UEFI, features a graphical console, uses its own **LufiraFS** filesystem, and provides a multitasking environment with system calls, USB/PS-2 input, and a user shell.
 It serves as a learning platform for OS development and a foundation for further experimentation.

 ### Key Concepts

 - **Monolithic Kernel** – all core services (memory management, process scheduling, drivers) run in kernel space.
 - **UEFI Boot** – boots on modern hardware using the UEFI firmware.
-- **Graphical Console** – uses the framebuffer for text output with a custom 8×8 font and 256-color palette.
+- **Graphical Console** – uses the framebuffer for text output with a custom 8×8 font, 256-color palette, and a scaled/tilted big-text renderer used for the boot logo.
-- **Cooperative Multitasking** – simple round-robin scheduler with process states (READY, RUNNING, BLOCKED, SLEEPING, TERMINATED).
+- **Cooperative Multitasking** – simple round-robin scheduler with process states (READY, RUNNING, BLOCKED, SLEEPING, STOPPED, TERMINATED), `fork()`/`exec()`/`wait()`, and POSIX-style signals.
 - **ELF Executable Support** – loads and runs 64-bit ELF programs.
 - **System Calls** – provides a controlled interface for user-mode programs.
+- **Developer Mode** – a persistent on-disk flag that switches between a quiet boot (with a logo) and a fully verbose diagnostic log; see [`04_logging.md`](documentation/04_logging.md).

 ---